rykerrmedical/github-pages/clinical-resources/airway-stuff.md

 This last bit here is just a collection of links to other places on this website/ to our stuff on the subject of airway management.
 No need to repeat it all here, just follow the links and check it all out.

+[Airway Sizing Chart](https://raw.githubusercontent.com/rykerrmedical/website-files/main/images/protocols-and-cheat-sheets/airway-device-sizing-chart.jpeg) - know what devices to use for which patients; also would be cool to make this customizable someday, so that anyone could select from dropdown which devices they have and then create a simple tool like this for their own agency

-Airway Sizing Chart - know what devices to use for which patients Vent Management Book - once you get the tube, we still gotta breath for them...
+[Vent Management Book](https://www.rykerrmedical.com/clinical-resources/vent-management/) - once you get the tube, we still gotta breath for them...

-Podcast: Scripts Discussion with Richard - because checklists are important in airway management
+[Podcast: Scripts Discussion with Richard](https://www.rykerrmedical.com/podcast/) - because checklists are important in airway management